12. Galicia & Northern Portugal

 Day 2.
 Oviedo - La Coruña (347 km ~ 216 miles)

-Breakfast and departure to the very northwest corner of Spain - La Coruna (or A Coruna, how locals say).
+Breakfast and departure to the very northwest corner of Spain: La Coruna (or A Coruna, as the locals say).

 A Coruña sits in the very northwest corner of Spain, in the autonomous community of Galicia.
-A vibrant coastal city with plenty in the way of culture, history, gastronomy (it's famous for its seafood) and natural sights.
-Enjoy a panoramic city tour upon arrival and, later - a free time.
-Sights you'll see during the city tour, and on same you can take a closer look later, while exploring city on your own:
+A vibrant coastal city with plenty in the way of culture, history, gastronomy (it's famous for its seafood), and natural sights.
+Enjoy a panoramic city tour upon arrival and, later, some free time.
+Sights you'll see during the city tour, and on the same day, you can take a closer look while exploring the city on your own:

-• Galerias - A Coruña is known as the ‘’Glass City’’ due to its unique architectural style of constructing galerías – enclosed glass balconies – onto the side of its buildings.
-Most date back to the 19th century and feature patterns, as well as colors and embellishments.
+• Galerias: - enclosed glass balconies—on the side of its buildings.
+Most date back to the 19th century and feature patterns as well as colors and embellishments.

-• Castillo de San Anton, a 16th century fortress set on a small island, connected to the mainland via a bridge.
-Today the castle houses the Museo Arqueológico e Histórico - Museum of Archeology and History.
+• Castillo de San Anton, a 16th-century fortress set on a small island, was connected to the mainland via a bridge.
+Today, the castle houses the Museo Arqueológico e Histórico, the Museum of Archeology and History.

 Day 3.
 La Coruña - Santiago de Compostela (75 km ~ 47 miles)

 Breakfast in a hotel in La Coruna, then transfer to Santiago de Compostela.
-In Santiago we'll have a proper city tour with the visit to its Cathedral.
+In Santiago, we'll have a proper city tour with a visit to its cathedral.

-City is renowned for its shrine of Saint James the Great and was built to accommodate the thousands of pilgrims that would, and still do, gather there every year.
-The architecture and atmosphere of the city are impregnated with history and visitors may feel like they've taken a step back in time.
+The city is renowned for its shrine to Saint James the Great and was built to accommodate the thousands of pilgrims that would, and still do, gather there every year.
+The architecture and atmosphere of the city are impregnated with history, and visitors may feel like they've taken a step back in time.
 Some highlights of the tour:

 Dinner and accommodation.